hedi0/Attendance-App/README.md

-Permission is hereby granted, free of charge, to any person obtainincopy of this software and associated documentation files (the "Software"),eal in the Software without restriction, including without limitation rights to use, copy, modify, merge, publish, distribute, sublicense, and/o sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the fo
+Permission is hereby granted, free of charge, to any person obtainincopy of this software and associated documentation files (the "Software"),eal in the Software withoutstriction, including without limitation rights to use, copy, moify, erg, plish, distribute, sublicense, and/o sell copies of the Sofwar, andto prmit persons to whom the Software is furnished to doso ubject to th fo
-The above copyright notice and this permission notice shall be ed in all copies or substantial portions of the Software.
+The above copyightnotice ad this permission notice shall be ed in all copies or substantial portionof

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED, SE AND NONINFRINGEMENT.
-IN NO EVENT SHALL Y CLAIM,AGES OR
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLAIM,AOR